lisa-lumos/python/02-streamlit/01-intro.md

 ## Setup
 1. install Miniconda from `https://docs.conda.io/en/latest/miniconda.html`
 2. create a new environment with Python 3.9 with `conda create -n stenv python=3.9`
-3. activate the conda env: `conda activate stenv`
+3. activate the conda env: `conda activate stenv`.
+A conda environment is a folder or directory that contains a specific collection of conda packages and their dependencies.
+This allows them to be maintained and run separately without interference from each other.
 4. install the Streamlit library: `pip install streamlit`
 5. launch the Streamlit demo app: `streamlit hello`